How to be an effective Chairperson

 • Speaks at the AGM to give owners a general overview of the activity of the committee

-These are not formal requirements of the role of chairperson, however they are a pretty accurate summary of the usual role.
-Naturally each body corporate is different, and the amount of work often depends on the size and complexity of the individual body corporate, and also on the particular projects of objectives for that year.
+Naturally, each body corporate is different, and the amount of work often depends on the size and complexity of the building, the owners, and the body corporate, plus the specific projects or objectives for that year.

 1. Rely on expert advice

-1. The burden on you personally is reduced,
+• The burden on you is reduced

-2. Delegate to your other committee members
+2. Delegate to the other committee members

 3. Communicate with owners